el634dev/portfolio/README.md

 - `npm i @nextui-react`
 - `npm start` to run the project
 - Create a Dribble account, this is free and for the project card images
+- Change work, experience, skills, education and name to your information

 ## Extra Features